cpapadimitriou/Lending-Club-Loan-Data/README.md

 ## Part 1: Data Exploration and Evaluation

-In this section I will perform an exploratory data analysis on Lending Club's loan data using a Jupyter notebook.
+In this section, I will perform an exploratory data analysis on Lending Club's loan data using a Jupyter notebook.
 The detailed analysis and code can be found here: [Loan Data - EDA.ipynb](https://github.com/cpapadimitriou/Lending-Club-Loan-Data/blob/master/Loan%20Data%20-%20EDA.ipynb)

 ### Summary Findings:
 - After reading the data with python pandas, I carefully examined the features and wrote a data pipeline script to ensure the correct data types.
 - There was a large number of columns with missing values.
 I wrote a script to remove columns with more than 80% missing values.
 This thershold can be easily adjusted.
-- In the `1.4 Data Exploration` section of the `Loan Data - EDA,ipynb` notebook, I performed an exploratory analysis and gathered the following insights:
+- In the `1.4 Data Exploration` section of the `Loan Data - EDA.ipynb` notebook, I performed an exploratory analysis and gathered the following insights:
     * The summary statistics of the numerical variables showed a big variation in ranges among variables, indicating that a normalization of the features would be necessary before using this data for modeling purposes.
     * Certain variables (e.g. `annual income`) have high standard deviation values.
     * The average loan amount is around $15,000 but the median is $12,900, showing a negative skewness.